BrandonKi/ARCANE/README.md

 - Bytecode code is generated in this stage.

 ### Optimization
-- Code optimization makes the program run faster.
+- Code optimization to make the program run faster.

 ### RESOURCES FOR LATER